 The vowels e and i are the characteristic ending vowels of conjugated -er and -ir verbs.

 Modals, helping verbs, and auxilliary verbs are all names for verb-like words that are used in conjunction with the main verb of the sentence to form certain verb tenses.
 Modal verbs have some of the properties of verbs, but do not behave like normal verbs.
+There are significant differences between the grammar of modal verbs in English and the grammar of modal verbs in Spanish.

 Present participles, or -ing words in English, are used to form compound verb tenses.
 In English gerunds have the same form as present participles, but gerunds function as nouns and should not be confused with present participles.